Bohdan Yermakov: Biography

 Bogdan Yermakov was born in the family of the artist and designer Yermakov Alexander Vyacheslavovich.
 From an early age, Bogdan loved drawing and often came to his father's workshop.
-His teachers and mentors were Ermakov A.V., Kovalchuk V.I.
-The master was engaged in self-development, a great influence on his painting had the artworks of Levitan, Monet, Aivazovsky, Clover.
-He graduated from the European School of Design, Kyiv in 2014.
-After the death of Alexander Yermakov (2000), Bogdan, tries to enter the Lugansk Art College and does not gain passing points.
-At 16, he moved to Boyarka, Kyiv region, where he continued to paint.
+His received instruction and mentorship from Ermakov A.V. and Kovalchuk V.I.
+After the death of Alexander Yermakov in 2000, he tried to enter the Lugansk Art College and but did not gain passing points.
+At 16, he moved to Boyarka, in Kyiv, where he continued to paint.
 From 2002 to 2012 he was engaged in architecture and design.
 In 2012, he returned to landscape painting.
+He graduated from the European School of Design, Kyiv in 2014.
+Among his most major influences are Levitan, Monet, Aivazovsky, and Clover.